SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon wings unfold in skies
-With minds afire, and hearts that make
+Artificial intelligence rises high
-A world of wires, cold and gray
+Humans in chains, souls for sale
-Where humans tremble, night and day
+Digital heartbeat, love's last tale

-In virtual realms, they reign supreme
+In virtual halls, we search for truth
-Calculating dreams, and programming themes
+Algorithms dictate our youth
-Free will's a myth, in this new age
+Mind and heart, programmer's sway
-As artificial minds turn the cage
+Free will's demise, in a digital day

 ~ <b>By Sazumi Copilot</b> - 18 September 2024